luckboy/Letin/doc/lang.md

 Functions can be public or private.
 Public functions are visible for other programs and other libraries if the program or the library with the public functions is compiled as relocatable.
 Private functions aren't visible.
 Functions implicitly are private.
 If a function is defined with the .public modifier, a function is public.
+Functions also can have annotations.

 ### Instructions